EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 .. code-block:: javascript

    "maneuverability":{
-        "@type":"Cone",
+        "@type":"Circular",
         "diameter": 25
    }

-3. :code:`"@type":"RollOnly"`
+3. :code:`"@type":"Single_Roll_Only"`

-This option indicates that the payload can be maneuvered only about the satellite-roll axis (about the satellite velocity vector in Inertial frame).
+This option indicates that the payload can be maneuvered only about the roll axis (of the nadir-pointing frame).
 Such an option is expected for instruments which require a pure-side-looking target geometry.
-At a :math:`roll = 0` deg, the payload shall point at the nominal orientation specified in the :code:`instrument` JSON object.
 The range of possible roll is indicated by the :code:`rollMin` and :code:`rollMax` name, value pairs.
+Note that these angles are defined with respect to the NADIR_POINTING frame.

 .. csv-table:: Expected parameters
    :header: Parameter, Data type, Units, Description
    :widths: 10,10,5,40

-   rollMin, float, degrees, minimum roll angle rollMax, float, degrees, maximum roll angle
+   A_rollMin, float, degrees, minimum roll angle A_rollMax, float, degrees, maximum roll angle

 Example: